-The vendors represent and warrant that: the company has proper insurance for the property it owns and the risks pertaining to the business, including the risk of occupational accidents, in accordance with the current legislation and customary practice in the industry; that it is up to date with payment of the related premiums; and is in compliance with all the obligations envisaged in the relevant insurance policies.
+The vendors basically represent and warrant that the company has proper insurance for the property it owns and the risks pertaining to the business, including the risk of occupational accidents, in accordance with the current legislation and customary practice in the industry; that it is up to date with payment of the related premiums, and is in compliance with all the obligations envisaged in the relevant insurance policies.
 They provide, usually in a schedule, a list of the insurance policies that have been taken out for the company, with the risks covered in each case and the agreed amount of indemnification.

-Employment matters
+(xii) Employment matters

-The vendors typically represent and warrant that the company has been, and is, in compliance with the employment legislation and applicable collective labour agreements: in particular, with its obligations in connection with occupational risk prevention.
+The vendors basically represent and warrant that the company has been, and is, in compliance with the employment legislation and applicable collective labor agreements and, in particular, with its obligations in connection with occupational risk prevention.

-They include, in a schedule, a list of the company's employees, which usually contain their salaries and other forms of compensation, length of service, class and type of contract, professional category and working hours, and a list of the collective labour agreements and other terms applicable on a collective basis to the company's employees.
-It is also usual practice for the vendors to represent and warrant that:
+They include, in a schedule, a list of the company's employees, which usually contain their salary and other forms of compensation, length of service, class and type of contract, professional category and working hours, and a list of the collective labor agreements and other terms applicable on a collective basis to the company's employees.

-- a) neither they nor the company have acquired any obligation to change the working conditions contained in the schedule; - b) all the company's employees are subject to the collective labour agreement legally applicable to them, by reason of the primary activity carried on by the company; and - c) no labour inspections, claims or lawsuits are in progress or have been notified.
+It is also usual practice for the vendors to represent and warrant that (i) neither they nor the company have acquired any obligation to change the working conditions contained in the schedule; (ii) all the company's employees are subject to the collective labor agreement legally applicable to them, by reason of the primary activity carried on by the company; and (iii) no labor inspections, claims or lawsuits are in progress or have been notified.